jakobmiserez/igen-docker/README.md

 # igen-docker
-A docker image for the IGen network topology generator program.
+A docker image for the IGen network topology generator.